 A survey of small businesses found that more than 50% of annual revenues were generated from repeat customers.
 They also found repeat customers spend 67% more than new ones.

-So, how do you build an effective customer events program that keeps your customers coming back for more?
-We chatted with five transformational marketers who understand the power of event marketing in deepening customer love and producing continuous revenue opportunities for their business.
-Check out why they embrace customer events and how they help their customers shine.
+So, how do you build an effective customer event marketing program that keeps your customers coming back for more?
+We chatted with five transformational marketers who understand the power of event marketing in deepening customer love and producing event ROI and continuous revenue opportunities for their business.
+Check out why they embrace producing events for customers and how they help their customers continue to shine.

 Great Customer Events Lead to Account Expansion